tobobby/pega-disable-all-rulesets-tracer/README.md

-# pega-disable-all-rulesets-tracer
+# pega-disable-all-rulesets-tracer chrome extension
 Chrome extension that adds button "Unselect Pega Rulesets" rulesets for a Tracer Configuration

-# usage
+# Usage
 That extension is not published to Chrome Store yet.
 So in order for use it:

-1. Download zip in the top right corner
+1. Select "Download Zip" in the top right corner on Github
 2. Extract the extension/zip file into local folder
-3. Enable "Developer mode" in chrome://extensions/
+3. Enable "Developer mode" in chrome://extensions/ on top right corner
-4. Click the "Load unpacked extension..." button
+4. Click the "Load unpacked extension" button from chrome
-5. Chose a directory with the unpacked extension
+5. Choose a directory with the unpacked extension
-# screenshot
+# Snapshot
 ![screenshot](https://github.com/tobobby/pega-disable-all-rulesets-tracer/raw/master/Tracer_New_Button.png)